 As with most things in life, the speed at which you age your cash will vary.
 And remember, none of these suggestions has to be your new normal!
 Streamline your lifestyle for a tolerable amount of time, save up some dollars, and then adjust.
 You might find that you really don’t mind spending less in some areas, and keep some of your new habits, too!

-For more help aging your money, drop into Reach Your Savings Goals, one of our free, online classes.
+For more help getting a month ahead, drop into one of our free, online classes about cutting spending or saving money on groceries.
 And bring your questions!